jim-y/wapidi/README.md

 The latter implementation was "recently" (March 16th, 2023) added in Typescript 5.0 and it doesn't rely on the `reflect-metadata` package and it implements [https://github.com/tc39/proposal-decorators](https://github.com/tc39/proposal-decorators).

-I think it's a safer bet to rely on the ECMAScript standard as it's more likely to be added to javascript later.

 There are certain limitations though.
 Maybe the most important which you should be aware of, is that the stage: 3 proposal doesn't add support for class constructor parameter decorators.
 There is a stage: 1 proposal for it: [https://github.com/tc39/proposal-class-method-parameter-decorators](https://github.com/tc39/proposal-class-method-parameter-decorators).

-This means, that in this package, by the limitations of the typescript implementation and the tc39 proposal, we do field injections, or even more precisely accessor field injections:
+This means, that in this package, by the limitations of the typescript implementation and the tc39 proposal, we do field injections, or even more precisely auto-accessor field injections:

 ```ts
 /// Instead of